-It will be the function of the Director of Finance (DOF) Chief Constable through the treasury management staff employed by the Chief Constable to ensure that it has adequate though not excessive cash resources, borrowing arrangements, overdraft or standby facilities to enable it at all times to have the level of funds available to it which are necessary for the achievement of its business / service objectives.
+It will be the function of the Director of Finance (DOF) of the Chief Constable, through the treasury management staff employed by the Chief Constable to ensure that it has adequate though not excessive cash resources, borrowing arrangements, overdraft, or standby facilities, to enable it at all times to have the level of funds available to it which are necessary for the achievement of its business / service objectives.

-They will ensure that at all times there will be a surplus of cash available which can be called upon (£2m) through its investments in cash on call accounts, which would be available at any time.
+They will ensure that, at all times, there will be a surplus of cash and/or Money Market Funds available which can be called upon (£5m).

-Robust weekly, monthly and annual cash flow forecasting processes are in place in line with Financial Regulations and Financial Control Procedures.
+Robust weekly, monthly, and annual cash flow forecasting processes are in place in line with Financial Regulations and Financial Control Procedures.